fs/rails-base/README.md

 6. Update README

-  Do not forget to update application README.md file with detailed information baed on the existing tempalte.
+  Do not forget to update application `README.md` file with detailed information based on the existing template.

   ```bash
   mv doc/README_TEMPLATE.md README.md